Fred R. Stanton

 Fred R. Stanton, born Frederick R. Schwerd, (1881–May 27, 1925) was an actor in the United States.
 He had numerous film roles and also performed in theater.

-He portrays a Native American in Son of the Wolf and has a memorable knife fight with the star.
+He portrays a Native American in The Son of the Wolf and has a memorable knife fight with the star.
 He died on May 27, 1925, in Los Angeles of stomach cancer.